vmware-archive/hillview/README.md

 ### Loading into IntelliJ IDEA

-To load the project that you want to contribute to, move to the corresponding folder: `cd platform` or `cd web` and start intellij there.
+One solution is to load only the module that you want to contribute to: move to the corresponding folder: `cd platform` or `cd web` and start intellij there.

-The first time you start Intellij you must import the project: on the welcome screen, select the "import project" option, point to the "pom.xml" file inside the hillview folder, click "next" a few times and you're good to go.
+Alternatively, if you have IntelliJ Ultimate you can create an empty project in the hillview folder, and then import three modules (from File/Project structure/Modules, add three modules: web/pom.xml, platform/pom.xml, and the root folder hillview itself).

 ### Using git to contribute